ajaydhar1/baseball-pitches/README.md

 #### How It Works

-When the user selects a pitch type from the side nav, the same "index.php" page gets reloaded, and the selected pitch type appears in the address bar as a URL parameter, like "pitch=1".
-When the page reloads, the "___pitch_selector.php" fragment determines which video reel to show based on the pitch number in the URL.
-If no pitch number is specified in the URL, like when the page is first visited, the 4 Seam Fastball reel is shown by default.
+When the user first lands on the website, the reel for the Four Seam Fastball is shown by default.
+If the user then selects another pitch type from the side nav, the same "index.php" page gets reloaded, and the selected pitch type appears in the address bar as a URL parameter, like "pitch=1".
+When the page is reloaded, the "___pitch_selector.php" fragment determines which video reel to show based on the pitch number in the URL.

 ### Built With